ismet55555/Remote-Device-Monitor/README.md

 # :bell: Status Notifications
 ## Slack Notifications
 This device monitor will post a slack message to a specified slack channel.
 In order to use this feature, you have to set up a slack bot and provide the web application with a slack bot API token (starts with `xoxb- ...`).
+For detailed information on how to do that visit: https://api.slack.com/authentication/basics.

-This slack bot API token then must be stored as a enviromental variable along with this web application with the environmental variable name `SLACK_BOT_TOKEN`
+This slack bot API token then must be stored as a enviromental variable along with this web application with the environmental variable name `SLACK_BOT_TOKEN`.

 ## Email Notifications
 Work in progress...
 BUT the work has begun :-)